Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 **Enhanced Dual Wielding**
-When you take the Attack action on your turn and attack with a weapon that has the :weapon-prop-light: Light property, you can make one extra attack as a Bonus Action later on the same turn with a different weapon, which must be a Melee weapon that lacks the :weapon-prop-two-handed: Two-Handed property.
+When you take the Attack action on your turn and attack with a weapon that has the :weapon-prop-light: Light property, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn with a different weapon, which must be a Melee weapon that lacks the :weapon-prop-two-handed: Two-Handed property.
 You don't add your ability modifier to the extra attack's damage unless that modifier is negative.

 **Quick Draw**
 You can draw or stow two weapons that lack the Two-Handed property when you would normally be able to draw or stow only one.